BrandonXu6106/obsidianpublish/content/thoughts/intentionality.md

 ## Derived Intentionality

 Intentionality is derived.
-The same reason why computer-generated art or AI-assisted [[writing.md|writing]] would not be considered 'novel' or 'intelligent'.
+The same reason why computer-generated art or AI-assisted [[writing|writing]] would not be considered 'novel' or 'intelligent'.
 The intentionality of the user is what gets injected.
 These tool-assisted generation of artifacts are no more different than fancier pens and paint brushes.

 [Chinese room argument](Chinese%20room%20argument.md) example tries to show that even programming something with intentionality (a person) with a format program, that formal program carries no additional intentionality